 - You must fill out an application for EACH Election. - Your ballot will be mailed to you before the election.
 If you have not received your ballot, call your Borough Office Absentee Department. - DO NOT MAIL your ballot back to the Borough Office.
-Deliver your voted ballot to any ED/AD Table at the Poll Site where you are working on Election Day BEFORE THE CLOSE OF POLLS. - ED Inspectors will sign for receipt of your ballot and put it in the Special Ballot Return Envelope.
-If you choose, you can drop off your ballot at the borough office before the election.
+Place your ballot into the Absentee Ballot Box located at the Information Table at the poll site where you are working.
+If you choose, you can drop off your ballot at the borough office before the election. - Place your Special Ballot into the Absentee Ballot Box located at the Information Table in the poll site. - REMINDER Due to changes in NY State Election Law, once you have applied for a poll worker special ballot, you cannot vote on a scanner ballot in the poll site.